1st Engineer Brigade Soldiers win title of MSCoE Best Squad

-Maj.
-Gen. Christopher Beck, Maneuver Support Center of Excellence and Fort Leonard Wood commanding general, poses with the winners of the 2024 MSCoE Best Squad Competition July 12 during an award ceremony at Lincoln Hall Auditorium.
-The winning squad, with the 1st Engineer Brigade, includes Sgt.
+Sgt.
+1st Class Micah Horwood, the noncommissioned officer in charge of plans and operations for MSCoE, coordinated this year’s competition.
+He said three squads comprised of five Soldiers each were tested on 20 tasks including a non-standard physical fitness event, weapons qualification, day and night land navigation, drill and ceremony and a formal board.

+“The 3-day competition assessed each squad on their technical and tactical proficiency, as well as their ability to work as a disciplined and cohesive team.
+The winning team will represent the Maneuver Support Center of Excellence in the U.S. Army Training and Doctrine Command Best Squad Competition in August,” Horwood said.

+Members of the winning squad are Sgt.
 1st Class Jason Day, Staff Sgt.
 Brandon Ratliff, Sgt.
 Wilfredo Rodriguez, Spc.
 Andrew Burgees and Pfc.
-Daniel Cruz.
+Daniel Cruz, all assigned to various units within the 1st Engineer Brigade.

+Ratliff, a drill sergeant with Company B of the 35th Engineer Battalion, said he thinks his team proved superior because they work together, train together and identified each other’s strengths and weaknesses.

+“We had tryouts to make the team back in May and started training immediately.
+We already knew each other and knew how to motivate and push each other when we needed it,” Ratliff said.

 |Date Taken: